Kristin Chenoweth Bio

 Kristin Chenoweth Awards Won

-Her verified awards include the 1999 Tony Award for Best Featured Actress in a Musical for You’re a Good Man, Charlie Brown and the 2009 Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for Pushing Daisies.
-She received the GLAAD Vanguard Award in 2011 and was honored with a star on the Hollywood Walk of Fame in 2015, among other recognitions.
+Kristin Chenoweth’s major verified award wins include the 1999 Tony Award for Best Featured Actress in a Musical for You’re a Good Man, Charlie Brown, the 2009 Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for Pushing Daisies, the 2011 GLAAD Vanguard Award, and a 2015 star on the Hollywood Walk of Fame.
+She also received Drama Desk Awards, a Theatre World Award for Steel Pier in 1997, and a Satellite Award for her guest work on Glee.

 Kristin Chenoweth Family